Perceptronium/SpodNet/README.md

 # Schur's Positive-Definite Network

-This repository contains our PyTorch implementation of the SpodNet model described in `Schur's Positive-Definite Network: Deep Learning in the SPD cone with structure.` _Can Pouliquen, Mathurin Massias, Titouan Vayer, ICLR 2025_
+This repository contains our PyTorch implementation of the SpodNet model described in `Schur's Positive-Definite Network: Deep Learning in the SPD cone with structure.
+Can Pouliquen, Mathurin Massias, Titouan Vayer (ICLR 2025)`

 ## Preamble